zhengxwen/HIBAG.gpu/README.md

 *† This work was made possible, in part, through HPC time donated by Microway, Inc. We gratefully acknowledge Microway for providing access to their GPU-accelerated compute cluster (http://www.microway.com/gpu-test-drive/).*

-**Floating-point Precision**

-The haplotype frequencies are calculated in host CPU using double-precision floating-point numbers.
-By default, the cross-validation in the model building is computed in GPU using single-precision floating-point numbers.

 ## Citation

 Zheng, X. *et al*.
 HIBAG-HLA genotype imputation with attribute bagging. *Pharmacogenomics Journal* 14, 192-200 (2014).